MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 300,000     | And over         | 24,725.00      | 8.95%        | 300,000            |

-Withholding rates for taxpayers filing as *WRMAR*
+Withholding rates for taxpayers filing as *WRMAR* and Withholding rates for taxpayers filing as *NOMAR*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|